mattdmayberry/Accountable-Politics---Social-Network/README.md

 ### Running Locally

-Run `invoke serve` from the project directory to run locally.
+Run `python app.py` from the project directory to run locally.

 This will run the project on [port 5000](http://localhost:5000/).